Interstate 75 in Florida: Extension to Miami

 The initially favored proposal for I-75 to reach Miami from Naples was to have I-75 run along the Tamiami Trail (US 41) across the Everglades to just east of the SR 826 (Palmetto Expressway) where it would continue along SR 836 (Dolphin Expressway) and terminate at I-95 and I-395 in Downtown Miami.

-Planners made the decision in 1973 to shift I-75's proposed route to cross the Everglades along Alligator Alley over environmental concerns related to upgrading the Tamiami Trail, which runs along the northern border of Everglades National Park.
-Additionally, Alligator Alley itself needed upgrading, as the then-narrow toll road was dangerous to both motorists and wildlife (most notably the Florida panther) alike, and they deemed the costs of upgrading the Dolphin Expressway to Interstate Highway standards to be highly expensive.
+However, in 1973, planners made the decision to shift I-75's proposed route to cross the Everglades along Alligator Alley over environmental concerns related to upgrading the Tamiami Trail, which runs along the northern border of Everglades National Park.
+Additionally, Alligator Alley itself needed upgrading, as the then-narrow toll road was dangerous to both motorists and wildlife (most notably the Florida panther) alike, and the Dolphin Expressway, with its left exits and narrow lanes, was not being built to Interstate Highway standards, with the costs to upgrade it being too expensive.
 By using this route, I-75 would run along the alley to the proposed Port Everglades Expressway, where it would turn south along a new freeway through the western suburbs of Weston and Pembroke Pines to Miami.
 It was still planned to continue east to I-95, but, due to local opposition, I-75 was not built past its current terminus at SR 826 (Palmetto Expressway) in Hialeah.
-With this new route, the Port Everglades Expressway was then planned to be built as an Interstate highway designated I-595 to provide an Interstate connection between I-75 and I-95.
+With this new route, the Port Everglades Expressway was then planned to be built as an Interstate Highway designated I-595 to provide an Interstate connection between I-75 and I-95.

 The first piece of the south extension of I-75 to open was a short segment just east of Fort Myers from SR 78 south to Corkscrew Road in 1979.
 This piece would extend north to Tucker's Grade just south of Punta Gorda in early 1980 and south to Immokalee Road in North Naples by 1981.
 Also in 1981, the segment from US 301 in Manatee County south to River Road near Venice opened, which would be completed south to the southern segment in Punta Gorda later that year.
 It would reach Alligator Alley in Naples by 1984.
 The route from Tampa to Naples would be complete by 1986 as segments of the Tampa bypass were opened from 1982 to 1986.
 In the Miami area, I-75 was opened from US 27 to its terminus at the Palmetto Expressway in 1986.